 - Symlink .bash_profile and .zprofile to .profile

-ln -s .profile .zprofile
+ln -s .profile .bash_profileln -s .profile .zprofile

 - Connect to pi from client